Skip to contents

 Details

-• ID token algorithms: by default this helper accepts common asymmetric algorithms RSA (RS*), RSA-PSS (PS*), ECDSA (ES*), and EdDSA.
+• ID token algorithms: by default this helper accepts common asymmetric algorithms RSA (RS*), ECDSA (ES*), and EdDSA.
 When the provider advertises its supported ID token signing algorithms via id_token_signing_alg_values_supported, the helper uses the intersection with the caller-provided allowed_algs.
 If there is no overlap, discovery fails with a configuration error.
 There is no automatic fallback to the discovery-advertised set.

 Examples